ibm-cloud-docs/vpc/file_storage_vpc_replication_failover.md

 When you initiate a failover, you can choose what happens if the failover operation fails or times out.
 The default timeout is 5 minutes.

 * If you decide to keep the replication relationship, the system "falls back" to the source share.
-Even though the replication and the failover failed, the system attempts to replicate data again at the next scheduled time.
+Even though the operation failed, the system attempts to replicate data again at the next scheduled time.
 This option can be used when the primary site is scheduled for [routine maintenance](#fs-failover-maintenance).
 You can fall back to the original share when the maintenance is complete and the site is stable again.
 Replication can resume.

 * If you decide to remove the replication relationship, the system splits the two file shares apart, and they become independent read/write file shares.
 This option can be used for failover in a [disaster recovery](#fs-failover-dr) situation when it's more important to start your application up as quickly as possible.
 So you can continue normal operations on the replica site, while the future of the original site is uncertain.

 A failover operation or a replica split cannot occur when another operation is being performed on the source or replica file share (for example, the file share size is being expanded).
-The split or failover operation remains pending until the other operation completes.
+The split or failover operation continues to pend until the other operation completes.
 {: important}

 The [failover status](/docs/vpc?topic=vpc-fs-vpc-monitoring) shows `failover_pending` while the operation is underway, or while the service is waiting for another operation to complete.